kangasta/jenkins-examples/README.md

 First, install SonarQube Scanner plugin to your Jenkins instance through [Manage Jenkins > Manage plugins](http://localhost:8080/pluginManager/available) menu.
 Configure SonarQube instance to SonarQube servers section of the [Manage Jenkins > Configure System](http://localhost:8080/configure) menu: Use `http://sonarqube:9000` as the server URL and create a secret text credential for the access token you stored earlier.

-After the SonarQube server is configured to Jenkins, sonar-scanner can be executed in a stage that uses the same [sonarsource/sonar-scanner-cli](https://hub.docker.com/r/sonarsource/sonar-scanner-cli) Docker image that was used in previous step as well.
+After the SonarQube server is configured to Jenkins, sonar-scanner can be executed in a stage that uses the same [sonarsource/sonar-scanner-cli](https://hub.docker.com/r/sonarsource/sonar-scanner-cli) Docker image that was used in the previous step as well.
 This can be done with a stage level Docker agent:

 ```Groovy
 stage('Analyze') {